Vaibhav1506/Tom-and-Jerry-Official-Infinite-Runner-Game/README.md

 -original creator credits
 -clouds in background

-If you notice flaws in my game plz contact me at bvaibhav1506@gmail.com or on discord(for discord tag check my profile)
+If you notice flaws in my game plz contact me at bvaibhav1506@gmail.com.